-Station V from St. Bernadette’s Church, Rothwell
+Station V from the former church of St. Bernadette’s, Rothwell

 During the early centuries of the church, Christians travelled to Jerusalem to walk in Jesus’ footsteps.
 Pilgrims travelling to the site of Christ’s crucifixion often walked one particular route (known from the 16th century as the Via Dolorosa).

 Following the ‘Way of the Cross’ they would stop at regular intervals to pray and to remember key moments of Jesus’ suffering and crucifixion.
 During the Middle Ages, as pilgrimage to the Holy Land became difficult, imitation Ways of the Cross spread across Europe.